cloudwego/kitex-examples/README.md

 - [generic](generic) kitex example of using generic calls between server and client
 - [meta_info](metainfo) Example of kitex server and client using meta information
 - [profiler](profiler) Example of kitex server and client performance analysis using request cost metrics
-- [proxyless](proxyless) kitex example of using proxyless server and client
+- [proxyless](proxyless) Example of kitex server and client using xDS to run the service proxylessly

 ## Kitex generated code
 - [protobuf](kitex/protobuf) Example of using kitex and protobuf to generate server code